What are the treatments for aplastic anemia?

 - Your symptoms are not as bad

 Depending on how severe your aplastic anemia is, your doctor will use supportive care to help you manage symptoms and may also treat you with either immunosuppressive therapy or a stem cell transplantation.
+Removing a known cause of aplastic anemia, such as exposure to a toxin, also may cure the condition.

 There are three categories of treatment for aplastic anemia